R. R. Ryan: Identity

 There can be few authors in the horror–thriller genre as elusive as R. R. Ryan.
 Until recently no biographical details about this author were known.
 Interest in the work of R. R. Ryan was limited to a few hard-core collectors until Karl Edward Wagner included three Ryan titles in his well-known lists of best horror novels for Twilight Zone magazine in 1983.

-Following Wagner's death Ramsey Campbell acquired his collection of Ryan books and subsequently published the first critical article on Ryan in Necrofile.
+Following Wagner's death, Ramsey Campbell acquired his collection of Ryan books and subsequently published the first critical article on Ryan in Necrofile.
 Campbell also wrote an entry on Ryan for the St James Guide to Horror, Ghost and Gothic Writers.

-In 2002 Midnight House reprinted Echo of a Curse with an introduction by D. H. Olsen with full descriptions and critical appraisal of all of the R. R. Ryan novels.
+In 2002, Midnight House reprinted Echo of a Curse with an introduction by D. H. Olsen with full descriptions and critical appraisal of all of the R. R. Ryan novels.
 Like earlier commentators, Olsen maintained that Ryan was a woman, in part "due to Ryan's inability to depict convincing male characters, while her female characters are much more fully drawn", as well as "significant examples of typically female outlooks and attitudes pervading even the most male-dominated of her novels".

 An article in the Ghost Story Society journal All Hallows revealed the existence of R. R. Ryan’s publishing contracts in the archives of Random House.
 The contracts indicate that one person appears to have been responsible for all of the Ryan novels, along with four others which appeared under two different names: three under the name Cameron Carr and one under the name John Galton.
 A children's book by Cameron Carr called The Thought Reader was published by W. Barton in the first half of the 1940s.

-Recent research has shown that Rex Ryan was a pseudonym used by Evelyn Bradley, a theatrical manager who was born in Waterloo, Lancashire, in December 1882, and who lived much of his adult life in Hove, Sussex.
+Research has shown that Rex Ryan was a pseudonym used by Evelyn Bradley, a theatrical manager who was born in Waterloo, Lancashire, in December 1882, and who lived much of his adult life in Hove, Sussex.
 He is known to have written several plays in the same sensationalist vein as his novels.
-Ryan took his own life in October 1950.
-His daughter also wrote four thrillers in the 1940s under the name Kay Seaton.
+His daughter Denise Jeanette Bradley Ryan (1915–1999) also wrote, under the name Kay Seaton.
+Bradley took his own life in October 1950.